-Citizens of Iran, North Korea, and Sudan can only be accepted where such persons have not lived in these countries for the last ten years, have no substantial assets there, and are not performing and have not performed any business activity, in whole or in part, in or with these countries.
+Citizens of Iran, North Korea, Sudan, Syria, Russia and Belarus can only be accepted where such persons have not lived in these countries for the last ten years, have no substantial assets there, and are not performing and have not performed any business activity, in whole or in part, in or with these countries.

-All applications from citizens of Iran, North Korea, Sudan and Syria will be subjected to enhanced due diligence.
+All applications from citizens of Iran, North Korea, Sudan, Syria, Russia and Belarus will be subjected to enhanced due diligence.
 The cost of this will have to be borne by the applicant as part of their due diligence fees.

 Where Your Funds Go